kndombe/AndroidTiledCalendar/README.md

   - [x] At the top of the `build.gradle` file, you'll see `apply plugin: 'com.android.library`.
 Replace `library` with `application`
   - [x] Click on "Sync".
 You can also do that through `File > Sync Project with Gradle Files`.
   - [x] You can now install this project on a device or emulator as an application.
-  - [x] There is a `TiledMonthTesterActivity` under `com.tiledcalendar` that you can use to run any simulations.
+  - [x] There is a `TiledCalendarExample` activity under `com.tiledcalendar` that you can use to run any simulations.
 Feel free to create your own Activities.
 - [x] If you turned the library into an application for testing, make sure to revert that
   - [x] In the `build.gradle` file, make sure to remove the `applicationId` under `defaultConfig` (you can just comment that line out).
   - [x] At the top of the `build.gradle` file, make sure you have `apply plugin: 'com.android.library'` (and not `com.android.application`)